A homogenised model for flow, transport and sorption in a heterogeneous porous medium: Transport theorem

 In Equation~\eqref{eq:RTT}, $t$ plays the role of an arbitrary scalar parameter.
 In other words, Equation~\eqref{eq:RTT} remains valid if we suppose that the region moves and/or deforms according to some other scalar parameter $\xi$, in which case we have that

-for an arbitrary vector field $\bm{z}(\hat{\bm{x}}, \xi)$, and where the domain $\beta$ is a function of $\xi$ Note that the derivative $\partial{\bm{y}^b}/\partial{\xi}$ can no longer be identified as a velocity in the traditional sense.
+for an arbitrary vector field $\bm{z}(\hat{\bm{x}}, \xi)$, and where the domain $\beta$ is a function of $\xi$.
+Note that the derivative $\partial{\bm{y}^b}/\partial{\xi}$ can no longer be identified as a velocity in the traditional sense.

-Now, consider several independent parameters as a vector $\boldsymbol{\xi}=\xi_i{\bm{e}}_i$, where here we are adopting the Einstein summation convention and $\bm{e}_i$ is the unit normal in the $i^{\textrm{th}}$ direction.
+Now, consider several independent parameters as a vector $\boldsymbol{\xi}=\xi_i{\bm{e}}_i$, where we use the summation convention and $\bm{e}_i$ is the unit normal in the $i^{\textrm{th}}$ direction.
 The corresponding divergence with respect to this vector is then